 Tuesday’s Tip: Survival skills for solo parent days

 In last week’s Friday Flashback post, I shared some of the ways that I juggle homeschooling, working from home, and solo parenting when my husband is traveling for work.
-Although most homeschooling parents are already “solo” during the day — […]
+Although most homeschooling parents are already “solo” during the day — one parent homeschools while the other works outside the home […]